 The next day, the real work of our externship started.
 We were given a short presentation on the industry (they talked about the Internet obviously, but what I remember best were the memes thrown in every few slides) and then told to go at it.
 Now, we go back to the opening scene.
 We didn’t really know where to begin, so we started with the basic Internet advertising that we knew.

 We wrote on the whiteboard everything that we knew that involved advertising on the web.
 We wrote out websites where we could post ads, websites we could use to create campaigns, and websites that belonged to universities that would take internship information.
 The first day, we also interviewed all of the current interns to see what they liked about the internship and where they found out about it.

-The second work day, we walked into the WrightIMC office and expected to do silent work on our separate laptops.
-We were probably about an hour into our ‘busy-work’ – I was refreshing myself on how to make a Google AdWords Campaign for WrightIMC – when Ryan came in to check up on us.
+On the second workday, we walked into the WrightIMC office and expected to do silent work on our separate laptops.
+We were probably about an hour into our ‘busy-work’ – I was refreshing myself on how to make a Google AdWords Campaign for WrightIMC – when Ryan came in to check upon us.
 When we explained our current plan of action, he told us that we needed to be more “creative.”

 While looking at a website for creative guerrilla marketing, I saw an advertisement that involved a giant portrait made out of cards that people on the street could remove with company information on the back.
 The cards reminded me of sticky notes … sticky notes are squares, so I thought that we could make a QR code out of them.

 Inspired by Ryan’s making-a-QR-code video, we created a giant sticky-note QR code rather than a hand-drawn QR code.
 Because we did not develop the idea until about halfway through the second day, and because we did not start the filming until our third and final day, it was quite a rush and we did not finish on time.
 We had to come back a week later to present the video to WrightIMC.
 But, I think that it turned out pretty awesome.